Corneal Abrasion

 To the authors' knowledge, no randomized double-blind placebo-controlled trials have been conducted to evaluate the advantage of prophylactic antibiotics for noninfected corneal abrasions.
 Because the incidence of microbial keratitis in this setting is low, such a study is unlikely.
 The estimated annual incidence of ulcerative keratitis is 0.13-0.21% for people who wear extended-wear soft contact lenses and 0.02-0.04% for those using daily-wear soft contact lenses.

-Fluoroquinolones (eg, ofloxacin) are probably the most common agents used for prophylaxis with corneal abrasions because of their broad-spectrum coverage and low toxicity and because of the low resistance of commonly acquired organisms to these drugs.
+Fluoroquinolones (eg, ofloxacin) probably are the most common agents used for prophylaxis with corneal abrasions because of their broad-spectrum coverage and low toxicity and because of the low resistance of commonly acquired organisms to these drugs.
 In addition, fluoroquinolones have proven efficacy in the treatment of bacterial corneal ulcers.
 Prolonged and low-frequency dosing should be avoided to discourage the emergence of resistant organisms due to subinhibitory antibiotic concentrations on the ocular surface.

 Ofloxacin has effectiveness similar to that of tobramycin for external ocular infection, fortified cefazolin and tobramycin for bacterial keratitis, and fortified gentamicin and cefuroxime for microbial keratitis.
 Trimethoprim also provides good broad-spectrum coverage and is an excellent prophylactic agent.
 A combination drop of polymyxin and trimethoprim is commercially available.